Phenomenological Aspects of TeV Scale Alternative Left-Right Model: ALRM effects in decay

-For Higgs mass of order $125$ GeV and charged Higgs mass of order 200 GeV, the loop functions $F_1(x_W)$, $F_{1/2}(x_t)$ and $F_0(x_{H^\pm})$ are of order $-8.32$, $+1.38$ and $+0.43$, respectively.
-Therefore, the partial decay width $\Gamma(H\to \gamma \gamma)$ can be enhanced through one of the following possibilities: $(i)$ Large charged Higgs couplings such that $\lm_{H H^\pm H^\mp}/M_{H^\pm}^2$ is of order $g_{HWW}/M_{W}^2$, and with an opposite sign to compensate difference in sign between $F_1(x_W)$ and $F_0(x_{H^\pm})$. $(ii)$ Either the sign of top Yukawa coupling, $Y_{H\bar{t}t}$, or the sign of the coupling between the W-boson and the SM-like Higgs, $g_{HWW}$, is flipped so that a constructive interference between $W$-gauge boson and top quark contributions takes place. $(iii)$ A significant reduction for the top Yukawa coupling, $Y_{H\bar{t}t}$, to minimize the destructive interference between $W$ and $t$ contributions.
-In Fig. \ref{wt-ratios} we display the changes in $g_{HWW}$ and $Y_{H\bar{t}t}$, normalized to their SM values.
+For Higgs mass of order $125$ GeV and charged Higgs mass of order 200 GeV, the loop functions $F_1(x_W)$, $F_{1/2}(x_t)$, and $F_0(x_{H^\pm})$ are of order $-8.32$, $+1.38$, and $+0.43$, respectively.
+Therefore, the partial decay width $\Gamma(H\to \gamma \gamma)$ can be enhanced through one of the following possibilities: $(i)$ large charged Higgs couplings such that $\lm_{H H^\pm H^\mp}/M_{H^\pm}^2$ is of order $g_{HWW}/M_{W}^2$, and with an opposite sign to compensate the difference in sign between $F_1(x_W)$ and $F_0(x_{H^\pm})$; $(ii)$ either the sign of the top Yukawa coupling, $Y_{H\bar{t}t}$, or the sign of the coupling between the $W$ boson and the SM-like Higgs, $g_{HWW}$, is flipped so that a constructive interference between $W$-gauge boson and top-quark contributions takes place; and $(iii)$ a significant reduction for the top Yukawa coupling, $Y_{H\bar{t}t}$, to minimize the destructive interference between $W$ and $t$ contributions.
+In Fig. \ref{wt-ratios}, we display the changes in $g_{HWW}$ and $Y_{H\bar{t}t}$, normalized to their SM values.
 As can be seen from this figure, both couplings are slightly changed from their expectations in the SM.
-In addition, both $g_{HWW}$ and $Y_{H\bar{t}t}$ may flip their sign simultaneously, hence the usual destructive interference between $W$-gauge boson and top quark contributions remains intact.
+In addition, both $g_{HWW}$ and $Y_{H\bar{t}t}$ may flip their sign simultaneously, and hence the usual destructive interference between $W$-gauge boson and top-quark contributions remains intact.
 Therefore, one would not expect any enhancement of $\Gamma(H\to \gamma \gamma)$.
-The sign correlation between the coupling ratios can be understood from the fact that the parameters $T_{\Phi}$ and $T_{L}$ in Eqs. (\ref{Fcoup},\ref{Wcoup}), which lead to the modifications of these couplings, have the same sign in the allowed region of ALRM parameter space, as shown in Fig. \ref{wt-ratios}.
+The sign correlation between the coupling ratios can be understood from the fact that the parameters $T_{\Phi}$ and $T_{L}$ in Eqs. (\ref{Fcoup}) and (\ref{Wcoup}), which lead to the modifications of these couplings, have the same sign in the allowed region of ALRM parameter space, as shown in Fig. \ref{wt-ratios}.

 The Higgs boson production at the LHC is dominated by gluon-gluon fusion.
-As in the SM, this channel is mediated by top-quarks via a one-loop triangle diagram.
-The extra quark $d'$ gives a negligible contribution to $\sigma(gg \to H)$ due to the suppression of its coupling with SM-like Higgs and also its large mass.
-As mentioned, the top Yukawa coupling can be slightly different from the SM coupling, therefore, the ratio $\kappa_{gg}=\Gamma(H\to~gg)/\Gamma(H\to~gg)^{\text{SM}}$ can be slightly deviated from one.
+As in the SM, this channel is mediated by top quarks via a one-loop triangle diagram.
+The extra quark $d'$ gives a negligible contribution to $\sigma(gg \to H)$ due to the suppression of its coupling with the SM-like Higgs and also its large mass.
+As mentioned, the top Yukawa coupling can be slightly different from the SM coupling; therefore, the ratio $\kappa_{gg}=\Gamma(H\to~gg)/\Gamma(H\to~gg)^{\text{SM}}$ can be slightly deviated from $1$.